jgmenu/jgmenu/docs/manual/jgmenututorial.7.md

 If you have not got used to the here-document syntax yet, it just means that you put the words "xterm" and "firefox" in a text file (which you can of course do using a text editor).
-Then either of the following
+Then run either of the following

     cat foo.txt | jgmenu --simple --icon-size=0

     jgmenu --vsimple --csv-file="foo.txt"

-The option `--simple` make jgmenu short-lived, disables all syncing with tint2 and reads menu items from `stdin`.
+The option `--simple` make jgmenu short-lived and reads menu items from `stdin`.

-The option `--icon-size=0`, disables icons (i.e. it does not just display them at zero size, it actually does not load them)
+The option `--icon-size=0`, disables icons (i.e. it does not just display them at zero size, it simply does not load them)

 The command line argument `--vsimple` is the same as `--simple`, but also disables icons and ignores jgmenurc (if it exists).